protella/chatgpt-bots/README.md

 `The Discord client is a little behind as I've spent the majority of time working on the Slack version.
 It should still work, but it's missing a lot of the functionality included in the Slack version.
 The CLI version is very basic as it's only text based.`

 ## Description
-Various ChatBot Integrations like Slack and Discord as well as a CLI based version using Python and OpenAPI's ChatGPT platform.
+ChatBot Integrations for Slack, Discord, and the CLI using Python and OpenAPI's ChatGPT platform.

 ## Getting Started